codewars/docs/content/getting-started/registering.md

 ## Your first challenge

 After selecting the language, you are presented with your very first challenge.
-It's an entry level task which you need to solve to prove your dedication and commitment to learning, and prove yourself worthy of training among CodeWarriors.
-It should not be difficult, let's see...
+It's an entry level task which you need to solve to prove your dedication and commitment to learning.

 ![first task](./img/registering_02_multiply_initial.png)